The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 The problem is that to stay healthy these discs need you to be moving around.

-Because this is when they expand and contract and are able to take in the blood, oxygen and nutrients they need.
+As when you do this they can expand and contract, which is when they are able to take in the blood, oxygen, and nutrients they need.

 However when you are sitting down your discs become squeezed and compressed.

-Which means they can't take in what they need to stay healthy and they weaken over time.
+Which means they can't take in what they need to stay healthy, and so they weaken over time.

 And this deterioration is bad news.

-As it leads to a loss of flexibility in the spine, less protection, and more pain and discomfort.
+As it leads to a loss of flexibility in your spine and less support and protection for your back.